UD-Math-Data-Science-1/notes/supervised/nearest-neighbors.md

 ---
 # Nearest neighbors

-Our first learning algorithm is conceptually very simple: Given a new point to classify, survey the nearest examples and choose the most frequent class.
+Our first learning algorithm is conceptually simple: Given a new point to classify, survey the nearest examples and choose the most frequent class.
 This is called the **$k$ nearest neighbors** (KNN) algorithm, where $k$ is the number of neighboring examples to survey.

 ## Norms